DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 });
 ```

-Closing the currently active window:
+Calling the closeWindow() function without an argument:

 ```JavaScript
 import { Selector } from 'testcafe';